-The Rappahannock County School Board recognizes the need for benefits in order to promote the employment and retention of high quality personnel and effectively serve the educational needs of students.
-Accordingly, benefits are provided as established by the Board.
+The Rappahannock County School Board recognizes the need for fringe benefits in order to promote the employment and retention of the highest quality personnel and effectively serve the educational needs of students.
+Accordingly, fringe benefits shall be provided pursuant to regulations established by the Board.

-Adopted: March 16, 1999 Reviewed: August 9, 2005 Revised: August 14, 2012, December 11, 2013, April 13, 2021
+Adopted: March 16, 1999 Reviewed: August 9, 2005 Revised: August 14, 2012; December 11, 2013

-Cross Ref.: GCBD Staff Leaves and Absences GBO Virginia Retirement System
+Cross Ref.: GCBD Staff Leaves and Absences